adtmv7/DeepSlice/README.md

 # 5G
-Deep Learning Approach for 5G Wireless Networks
+A Deep Learning Approach Towards an Efficient and Reliable Network Slicing in 5G Networks